D-Robotics/cross_compile/README.md

 You can provide arbitrary arguments to these commands via the [colcon `defaults.yaml`](https://colcon.readthedocs.io/en/released/user/configuration.html#defaults-yaml).

-You can either specify the name of this file via `ros_cross_compile --colcon-defaults /path/to/defaults.yaml`, or if not specified, a file called `defaults.yaml` will be used if present.For example, there are repositories checked out in your workspace that contain packages that are not needed for your application - some repos provide many packages and you may only want one!
+You can either specify the name of this file via `ros_cross_compile --colcon-defaults /path/to/defaults.yaml`, or if not specified, a file called `defaults.yaml` will be used if present.

+For example, there are repositories checked out in your workspace that contain packages that are not needed for your application - some repos provide many packages and you may only want one!
 In this scenario there is a "bringup" package that acts as the entry point to your application:

 ```yaml